CausalEwe/CausalEwe/resume.en.md

 Maintained functionality using .NET Core 3.1 and .NET 6.
 Worked on high-load microservices development using CQRS and gRPC approaches.
-Optimized PostgreSQL performance, improving query efficiency and database interactions, which significantly reduced server load and infrastructure expenses.
+Optimized PostgreSQL performance by improving query efficiency and database interactions, which significantly reduced server load and infrastructure expenses.
 Utilized RabbitMQ for asynchronous message processing and inter-service communication, enhancing scalability and reducing response times, leading to increased system availability and improved user experience.
 Ensured high system performance and stability, actively implementing CI/CD processes to automate build and deployment, reducing feature release time and minimizing errors, enhancing responsiveness, and cutting support and testing costs.